OpenEvalProject/evals/manuscripts/elife-79994/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0064kty71 State Key Laboratory of Ophthalmology, Zhongshan Ophthalmic Center, Sun Yat-sen University, Guangdong Provincial Key Laboratory of Ophthalmology and Visual Science Guangzhou China
+1. State Key Laboratory of Ophthalmology, Zhongshan Ophthalmic Center, Sun Yat-sen University, Guangdong Provincial Key Laboratory of Ophthalmology and Visual Science Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))

 † Corresponding author

 ## Abstract

-N 6 -methyladenosine (m 6 A) is the most prevalent mRNA internal modification and has been shown to regulate the development, physiology, and pathology of various tissues.
-However, the functions of the m 6 A epitranscriptome in the visual system remain unclear.
-In this study, using a retina-specific conditional knockout mouse model, we show that retinas deficient in Mettl3 , the core component of the m 6 A methyltransferase complex, exhibit structural and functional abnormalities beginning at the end of retinogenesis.
+N 6-methyladenosine (m6A) is the most prevalent mRNA internal modification and has been shown to regulate the development, physiology, and pathology of various tissues.
+However, the functions of the m6A epitranscriptome in the visual system remain unclear.
+In this study, using a retina-specific conditional knockout mouse model, we show that retinas deficient in Mettl3, the core component of the m6A methyltransferase complex, exhibit structural and functional abnormalities beginning at the end of retinogenesis.
 Immunohistological and single-cell RNA sequencing (scRNA-seq) analyses of retinogenesis processes reveal that retinal progenitor cells (RPCs) and Müller glial cells are the two cell types primarily affected by Mettl3 deficiency.
-Integrative analyses of scRNA-seq and MeRIP-seq data suggest that m 6 A fine-tunes the transcriptomic transition from RPCs to Müller cells by promoting the degradation of RPC transcripts, the disruption of which leads to abnormalities in late retinogenesis and likely compromises the glial functions of Müller cells.
-Overexpression of m 6 A-regulated RPC transcripts in late RPCs partially recapitulates the Mettl3 -deficient retinal phenotype.
+Integrative analyses of scRNA-seq and MeRIP-seq data suggest that m6A fine-tunes the transcriptomic transition from RPCs to Müller cells by promoting the degradation of RPC transcripts, the disruption of which leads to abnormalities in late retinogenesis and likely compromises the glial functions of Müller cells.
+Overexpression of m6A-regulated RPC transcripts in late RPCs partially recapitulates the Mettl3-deficient retinal phenotype.
 Collectively, our study reveals an epitranscriptomic mechanism governing progenitor-to-glial cell transition during late retinogenesis, which is essential for the homeostasis of the mature retina.
 The mechanism revealed in this study might also apply to other nervous systems.

 ## Introduction